Do you suffer from IBS - irritable bowel syndrome?

 As I'm sure you can imagine, the overall picture differs greatly from one individual to another, further supporting the need for a personalised approach to addressing health concerns and optimising wellbeing.

-I hope you've found this blog post helpful, and do comment below if you wish to share your own experiences or insights.
+I hope you've found this blog post helpful, and do reach out to me if you'd like some help with your gut health.

-Hello, I'm a Holistic Nutritionist, Certified Functional Medicine Practitioner and Pain & Stress Management Therapist with heaps of experience of helping others tweak and transform their health and life.
+Hello, I'm a Holistic Nutritionist, Certified Functional Medicine Practitioner, Breathwork Instructor and Pain & Stress Management Therapist with heaps of experience of helping others tweak and transform their health and life.

 Let's work together to optimise how you look, feel and function for better wellness and health.

 Say goodbye to confusion, frustration and overwhelm as you transform your health and habits for the better, while confidently creating the healthier outlook you want with exceptional support, guidance and know-how.